Your cart is empty

 👉 It occurs particularly frequently between the ages of 3 and 10.

-Sleepwalking itself is not dangerous – the accidents in the environment are risky:
+Sleepwalking itself is not dangerous – the accidents in the surrounding area are risky:

 • Tripping over toys or carpets